johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 4. Write the test **before** implementing the feature.
 5. Demonstrate the **<span style="color:red">RED</span>** phase by showing the test initially fails.
 6. Implement the minimum code required for the **<span style="color:green">GREEN</span>** phase.
-7. Refactor the implementation where appropriate.
+7. Refactor the implementation where useful, or briefly justify why no refactoring was necessary.
 8. Run the complete test suite and coverage.
 9. Open a focused PR from their fork to the **team repository**.
 10. Link the PR to the issue.